stan-dev/statastan/README.md

 Current status
 ---------
 StataStan comprises a command **stan**, a command **windowsmonitor** (which is required for **stan** if you are using Windows), and a developing set of template functions under stan_examples that write your data to specific models, so that Stata users can become familiar with Stan without having to write the model code immediately.
-We invite all Stata users to test it out and give us feedback, either here on Github, or by email to Robert Grant at [robertstats@live.com](mailto:robertstats@live.com).
+We invite all Stata users to test it out and give us feedback, either here on Github, or by email to Robert Grant at [robert@bayescamp.com](mailto:robert@bayescamp.com).

-Most recent changes - version 1.2:
+Most recent changes - version 1.2.3, SSC release 3 March 2017:
+* Incorporates changes to Stan output variables from CmdStan (reads in columns after energy__)
+* Bug in the load option fixed

+Version 1.2.1 & 1.2.2, SSC release 16 Sep 2016, and hotfix 1 Oct 2016
+* various bug fixes too tedious to list - see the commits for stan.ado for details

+Version 1.2:
 * You can run multiple chains with the **chains** option.
 * The **chainfile** option can be abbreviated to chainf but no shorter.
 This avoids confusion with the new **chains** option.
 * Whatever name you give in **outputfile** will now have ".csv" appended on the end.
 If you run more than 1 chain, you will get consecutively numbered files like output1.csv, output2.csv, etc. **On Mac and Linux machines, the name should contain no spaces.
 We will try to work around this in future versions.**